argh/mkimage-server/README.md

 # mkimage-server

-On-demand image resize server based on 'express'
+On-demand image resize server based on 'express'.
+Heavily modified from the original Boxee code by CreativeLive over the years.

 ### Installation & running